Sir68k/pclink-i2c/README.md

 ## Protocol, I2C bus

-Scanning reveals that there are 3 peripherals available on the I2C bus, at 0x00, 0x09, and 0x10.
-Sniffing on the bus reveals that the physical control panel circuitry (button interface) sends commands to 0x00 (although we aren't 100% sure yet if this address isn't used by multiple peripherals).
+Scanning reveals that there are 2 peripherals available on the I2C bus, 0x09, and 0x10.
+Sniffing on the bus reveals that pushing buttons on the device trigger broadcast commands to 0x00 (i.e. it will be received by all peripherals).

 ### Sending commands

 Initial testing reveals that the commands are essentially the same as what the M-Crew software sends to the official adaptor (without some packaging).
 Commands as previously documented by other reverse engineering projects for this adaptor (such as https://github.com/4gra/pclk-mn10/blob/master/commands.json) can easily be transmitted using I2C transactions.

-To send a command, initiate a transaction for address 0x00, and start with **0x20**, following with the bytes for the commands.
+To send a command, initiate a transaction for address 0x00, and start with **0x20**, following with the bytes for the commands. **Update:** it seems that replacing 0x20 with another non-null byte still causes the deck to execute the command.
+Possibly this is just an identifier for the internal peripherals that initiated it?

 E.g., in the case of the Arduino framework, to open the CD drive: